Online or face to face learning

 Back to top

-Social distancing means we need to consider the following factors when getting ready for face-to-face learning:
+We need to consider the following factors when getting ready for face-to-face learning:

 - Venue size and shape – this helps us determine how many participants can join the programme